Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 SyncThing by itself is just a light program running in the background, configurable by going to a special "localhost" address in your browser (essentially, you are going to a website that you are running inside your own computer).
-SyncThing's official documentation reccomends instead choosing one of the community tools that offers native desktop
+SyncThing's official documentation recommends instead choosing one of the community tools that offers native desktop
 support:

 * For Windows, there is [SyncTrayzor](https://github.com/canton7/SyncTrayzor/releases/latest)